Argmaster/pygerber/.github/ISSUE_TEMPLATE/compatibility_request.md

 ---
-name: Bug report
+name: Compatibility request
-about: Create a report to help us improve
+about: Create request for compatibility with some other tool.
 title: ""
-labels: "bug"
+labels: ["compatibility", "question"]
 assignees: ""
 ---

-**Describe the bug**
+**Describe compatibility issue**

-A clear and concise description of what the bug is.
+A clear and concise description of what is not working the way expected.

 **To Reproduce**